Every Place in Kansas – B

 Buncomb Brown Lost Town 1870-1871 The post office moved to Saint Francis.

-Bundy’s Ferry Miami Lost Place Operating in 1859 over the Marais des Cygnes River, one mile south of Stanton.
-Josiah Bundy, proprietor.
+Bundy’s Ferry Miami Lost Place Operating in 1859 over the Marais des Cygnes River, one mile south of Stanton, Josiah Bundy was the proprietor.

 Bunker Hill Atchison Lost Town

-Bunker Hill Russell Current Town It was established by an emigrant train from the Licking County, Ohio, area in 1868.
-It was on the Kansas Pacific Railroad.
+Bunker Hill Russell Current Town It was established in 1868 by an emigrant train from the Licking County, Ohio, area on the Kansas Pacific Railroad.

 Burden/Burdenville Cowley Current Town Named for Robert F. Burden, pioneer.
 The name changed from Burdenville to Burden.